 - Obtaining a DUI or DWI Charge and/or Conviction

-Since the consequences of being caught driving with a suspended license are very severe, the effort should be directed at getting your license reinstated and finding other means of transportation.
+Since the consequences of being caught driving with a suspended license are severe, the effort should be directed at getting your license reinstated and finding other means of transportation.

 You may be able to get a hardship license that allows you to use a bike to go to and from work or school.
 This will depend on the circumstances of your suspension, but a hardship license will at least let you travel to school to continue your studies or work.

 How to Reinstate Your Suspended Driver’s License?

 The reinstatement process will depend in part on how your license was suspended in the first place.
-For the most part, each state has rules, regulations, and fees for reinstating suspended licenses.
+For most, each state has rules, regulations, and fees for reinstating suspended licenses.
 However, they all follow the same general guidelines.

 - No Driving While License is Suspended